 Best color-changing LED bulb

-The Lifx Color 1000 is a color-changing LED bulb that doubles as a smart LED bulb, which makes it too convenient to overlook.
-The bulb, which Lifx fitted for standard E26/E27 sockets, emits an impressive 1,055 lumens, which is comparable to a 75-watt incandescent.
-It provides saturated and rich colors, especially compared to other color bulbs we’ve tested.
-The accompanying mobile app for Android, iOS, and Windows 10 devices also allows users to choose from more than 16 million colors and hues via a simple color wheel.
+The Lifx A19 LED Light is a color-changing LED bulb that doubles as a smart LED bulb, which makes it too convenient to overlook.
+The bulb, which Lifx fitted for standard E26/E27 sockets, emits an impressive 75 lumens per watt.
+It provides saturated and rich colors, and the accompanying mobile app for Android, iOS, and Windows 10 devices also allows users to choose from more than 16 million colors and hues via a simple color wheel.

 Buy one now from: